The Future of Electoral Administration in Canada

 - Final Report

 Elections Canada is an independent, non-partisan agency reporting directly to the Parliament of Canada.
 Its foremost responsibilities include ensuring that Canadians can exercise their choices in federal elections and referendums through an open and impartial process, administering the political financing requirements of the Canada Elections Act, and monitoring compliance with electoral legislation.
 Elections Canada engaged KerrSmith Design to undertake a Foresight exercise to inform both its innovation agenda and the Chief Electoral Officer’s long-term vision.
-This work was designed to support the development of a new five-year Strategic Plan that will set the road ahead to ensure the most effective use of resources, and also guide strategic and operational objectives that will apply to multiple electoral cycles.
+This work was designed to support the development of a new five-year Strategic Plan that will ensure the most effective use of resources, and also guide strategic and operational objectives that will apply to multiple electoral cycles.

 To assist Elections Canada in building resilience in a moment of tremendous global pressure on democratic processes and increasing threats to the integrity of electoral administration, we designed a Foresight research methodology that unfolded in three parts:

 Understanding the Context of Electoral Event Administration